 No need to toss or flip, just let them do their thang.

-Now to sell my family on a “kale salad” I decided to break up the kale-ness with a little red leaf romaine lettuce.
+To sell my family on a “kale salad” I decided to cut the kale with a little red leaf romaine lettuce.
 Of course you could do an all kale salad… it’s totally up to you!
 But I’ll admit, I do like the texture mix up with using the two lettuces.

 Not only is it gorgeous but texturally the kale with the romaine it’s just right for picky mouths.

 Fill a bowl with the leafy greens, top with croutons, shaved Parmesan cheese and lots of black pepper.

 Grind some fresh black pepper over top and prepare to fall in love with this kale Caesar salad!